arturjzapater/chitchat-server/README.md

 npm run e2e
 ```

+## Configuration

+The socket's timeout for inactivity can be configured in [config/socket.js](config/socket.js)

 ## Project Structure

 The code of this project is in the [src](src) directory.
 Its main file is [index.js](src/index.js), which loads the routes and socket and starts the server. [app.js](src/app.js) defines the express application.
 It also has the following folders: